 We have said repeatedly that there is no “right way” nor “wrong way” to be a lesbian/female.

-The comments about most so-called “feminine” females ~ AKA Femmes (because your comment is in the context of a lesbian relationship) being “straight/bi but perfectly willing to take advantage of lesbian love and need when they are in a phase of being angry with men” shows shocking outright ignorance, prejudice, and preconceived false notions.
+The comments about most so-called “feminine” people ~ AKA Femmes (because the comment is in the context of a lesbian relationship) being “straight/bi but perfectly willing to take advantage of lesbian love and need when they are in a phase of being angry with men” shows shocking outright ignorance, prejudice, and preconceived false notions.
+Please to not be so incredibly stupid.

 We do believe that being a lesbian is something we are born with; because not every female can “become a lesbian“.